When Fair Isn’t Fair:

 In settings with uncertainty, tension exists between ex ante and ex post notions of fairness.
 Subjects in an experiment most commonly select the ex ante fair alternative ex ante and switch to the ex post fair alternative ex post.
 One potential explanation embraces consequentialism and construes reversals as time inconsistent.
 Another abandons consequentialism in favor of deontological (rule-based) ethics and thereby avoids the implication that revisions imply inconsistency.
 We test these explanations by examining contingent planning and the demand for commitment.
 Our findings suggest that the most common attitude toward fairness involves a time-consistent preference for applying a naive deontological heuristic.

 Evidence from Experimental Assignment of 45,307 Credit Lines

 American Economic Review, 2022, 112 (1), Lead Article

-In a field experiment that constructs a randomized credit limit shock, participants borrow to spend 11 cents on the dollar in the first quarter and 28 cents by the third year.
-Effects extend to those far from the limit, those who had the new limits as available credit, and those with a liquid asset buffer.
-In the short-run, flexible and installment contracts are used in tandem, with unconstrained using installments more.
-Long-run borrowing is predominantly using installments.
-Near limits, participants borrow when credit expands but save out of constraints when limits are tight.
-Findings support a buffer-stock interpretation emphasizing precautionary saving.
+I design a large-scale field experiment that constructs a randomized credit limit extension isolating selection, anticipation, wealth, and interest rate effects and study the impulse responses on spending, contract choice, and balance sheets.
+Participants borrow to spend 11 cents on the dollar in the quarter of the limit increase, with a cumulative difference of 28 cents by the third year.
+The effects extend to those far from the limit, those who had the new limits as available credit, and those with a meaningful buffer of liquid assets.
+Participants near their limits borrow and spend when limits are relaxed but put off spending and save out of constraints under the counterfactual when limits are tight.
+The findings provide strong support for a buffer-stock interpretation that emphasizes the importance of precautionary saving.

 Forbearance vs. Interest Rates: